stephengold/Heart/README.md

  + using Bash or PowerShell:  `./gradlew :HeartLibrary:publishToMavenLocal`
  + using Windows Command Prompt:  `.\gradlew :HeartLibrary:publishToMavenLocal`

-You can restore the repository to a pristine state:
+You can restore the project to a pristine state:
  + using Bash or PowerShell: `./gradlew clean`
  + using Windows Command Prompt: `.\gradlew clean`